maxproknowron/docs/docs/Getting Started/quick-start-guide-cs.en.md

 ### Step 3.
 Go to the search screen

 You now have access to the entire documentation for the product line you have selected.
 Next is to actually ask a question.
-To access the **Search screen**, simply select "Search" on the menu to the right of the screen (see below).
+To access the **Search screen**, simply select "Search" on the menu to the left of the screen (see below).

 <p align="center"><img src="https://i.imgur.com/Rtijifl.gif" width="100%"></p>